 Canine respiratory coronavirus is a part of the kennel cough complex and is spread in kennel-like situations where dogs have high contact with one another or infected surfaces.

 Canine enteric virus causes diarrhea.
 A vaccine is available for this strain.
-However, Dr. Dodds, Dr. Ron Schultz, WSAVA, and the American Animal Hospital Association (AAHA) do not recommend it.
+However, W. Jean Dodds, Dr. Ron Schultz, WSAVA, and the American Animal Hospital Association (AAHA) do not recommend it.
 As AAHA succinctly puts it, “Canine coronavirus (CCV) vaccination is not recommended on the grounds that infection: (1) causes mild or subclinical disease, (2) generally occurs in dogs 6 wks of age and younger, and (3) is typically self-limiting.”

 The symptoms of canine pantropic coronavirus are lethargy, inappetence, vomiting, hemorrhagic diarrhea, and neurologic signs (ataxia, seizures).
 This strain appears to have not yet spread beyond Europe.
 There is no evidence that the canine enteric virus vaccine cross-protects against canine pantropic coronavirus according to the WSAVA.